Barnard Castle: Notable visitors

-Walter Scott frequently visited his friend, John Sawrey Morritt, at Rokeby Hall, and was fond of exploring Teesdale.
+Walter Scott frequently visited his friend John Sawrey Morritt at Rokeby Hall and was fond of exploring Teesdale.
 He begins his epic poem Rokeby (1813) with a man standing on guard on the round tower of the Barnard Castle fortress.

-Charles Dickens (Boz) and his illustrator, Hablot Browne (Phiz), stayed at the King's Head in Barnard Castle, while researching his novel, Nicholas Nickleby, in the winter of 1837–38.
-He is said to have entered William Humphrey's clock-maker's shop, then, opposite the hotel, and enquired who had made a certain remarkable clock.
+Charles Dickens (Boz) and his illustrator, Hablot Browne (Phiz), stayed at the King's Head in Barnard Castle while researching his novel Nicholas Nickleby in the winter of 1837–38.
+He is said to have entered William Humphrey's clock-maker's shop, then opposite the hotel, and enquired who had made a certain remarkable clock.
 William replied that his boy, Humphrey, had done it.
-This seems to have prompted Dickens to choose the title "Master Humphrey's Clock" for his new weekly, in which The Old Curiosity Shop and Barnaby Rudge appeared.
+This seems to have prompted Dickens to choose the title Master Humphrey's Clock for his new weekly, in which The Old Curiosity Shop and Barnaby Rudge appeared.

 William Wordsworth, Daniel Defoe, Ralph Waldo Emerson, Hilaire Belloc, Bill Bryson and the artist J. M. W. Turner have also visited the town.

-In May 2020, Barnard Castle came to national attention when Dominic Cummings, the chief adviser of the British Prime Minister, Boris Johnson, was discovered to have driven to the town, with his family, during the COVID-19 pandemic.
-He was, at that time, at a significant risk of having the disease himself, because of recent contact with the infected Prime Minister (Cummings developed symptoms the next day).
-Following media allegations that he had broken lockdown regulations by driving to the town, he told how he drove there to test his eyesight, to reassure his wife that he was able to drive them back to London the next day.
+In May 2020 Barnard Castle came to national attention when Dominic Cummings, the chief adviser of the British Prime Minister, Boris Johnson, was discovered to have driven to the town with his family during the COVID-19 pandemic.
+He was at that time at significant risk of having the disease himself because of recent contact with the infected Prime Minister.
+(Cummings developed symptoms the next day.)
+Following media allegations that he had broken lockdown regulations by driving to the town, he maintained that he had driven there to test his eyesight, in order to reassure his wife that he was fit to drive them back to London the next day.
+Media commentators subsequently discovered that the phrase "Barnard Castle" had been slang for a pathetic excuse.